Hall of Fame

 Pioneers

-In 2016, the UCWDC considered reconizing individuals that helped build and establish the popularity of Country dancing as both a social activity and competitive sport dating back to the 1980’s and early 1990’s.
-Because of the limited number of inductions into the UCWDC Hall of Fame each year, the council realized there were many others who deserved recognition for their roles in our early development as an organization, community, and a credible dancesport.
-Countless individuals spent multiple nights of the week, every week of the year, dancing, teaching, competing, promoting, traveling, and networking with local and regional communities that many years later resulted in the formation of a world-wide organization called the UCWDC.
-It was their vision, creativity, sacrifice, and motivation to unite Country dancers from near and far that forged a path into the future and built the foundation of a sport we have all come to enjoy so many years later.
+In 2016, the UCWDC determined to recognie individuals that helped build and establish the popularity of Country dancing as both a social activity and competitive sport dating back to the 1980’s and early 1990’s.
+Because of the limited number of inductions into the UCWDC Hall of Fame each year, the Council realized there were many others who deserved recognition for their roles in the early development of Country dancesport.

 There was much debate about how to describe these talented and dedicated people.
-In those early years before and during the formative years of the United Country Western Dance Council, these individuals were true Pioneers in their regions and their impact on Country dance can still be traced back three decades later.
+In those early years before and during the formative years of the United Country Western Dance Council, these individuals were true Pioneers in their regions.
+Their impact on Country dance continues four decades later.
 We are so appreciative and grateful to these select few who were chosen for this honor by the UCWDC Directors within each region of the country.

-It is the intention that this project take several years to complete by focusing on a single region each year where there was a clear presence of Country dancers that supported the UCWDC.
-Regions will be recognized in the following order: Southwestern U.S. in 2018; Southeastern U.S. in 2019; Northeastern and Midwest U.S. in 2020; Due to Covid, nothing in 2021 or 2022.
-Rocky Mountain Region and Pacific Northwest and Western Canada in 2023; Southern States in 2024; and Europe in 2025.
+This project will develop over several years by focusing on a single region each year.
+Regions will be recognized in the following order: Southwestern U.S. in 2018; Southeastern U.S. in 2019; Northeastern and the Midwest U.S. in 2020.; Due to COVID, there were no recognitions for 2021 or 2022.
+The Rocky Mountain, Pacific Northwest and Western Canada regions were recognized in 2023.
+Southern States follow in 2024, then Europe in 2025.
 Other zones or regions may be added at a later date.

-The first class honored as UCWDC Pioneers was announced in January, 2018 at Worlds 26 in San Francisco, CA. Award recipients lived and danced in the Southwestern Region of the United States and included: Michele Adams, Phil Adams, Don & Lia Boatman, Tracy & Pam Butler, Gloria Casey, Melody Cochran, David Conner & Veronica Trout-Caron, John Daugherty, Wayne & Debbie Edgin, Steve Freeman, Marcia Gray, Tony Gutsch & Yvonne Gutsch-Wayne, Michael Hunt, Tom Hyatt, Linda Infante, Rob Ingenthron, Richard Kear, Mark & Tiffiney Maxwell, Moe Padden-Singleton, Lou & Lura Posada.
+The first class of UCWDC Pioneers was announced in January 2018 at Worlds 26 in San Francisco, CA. Award recipients from the Southwestern Region of the United States were Michele Adams, Phil Adams, Don & Lia Boatman, Tracy & Pam Butler, Gloria Casey, Melody Cochran, David Conner & Veronica Trout-Caron, John Daugherty, Wayne & Debbie Edgin, Steve Freeman, Marcia Gray, Tony Gutsch & Yvonne Gutsch-Wayne, Michael Hunt, Tom Hyatt, Linda Infante, Rob Ingenthron, Richard Kear, Mark & Tiffiney Maxwell, Moe Padden-Singleton, Lou & Lura Posada.

-In January, 2019 at Worlds 27 held in Nashville, TN, award recipients were from the Southeastern Region of the United States: Wayne & Yvonne Conover, Darlene Long/Crabtree, Clark & Debbie Fullbright, Jean Garr, Eddie Harper, Jeff & Mary Hill, John & Susan Hoffman, Vickie Vance/Rose, Earl & Lisa Strom, and Lisa West.
+In January 2019 at Worlds 27 held in Nashville, TN, award recipients from the Southeastern Region of the United States were Wayne & Yvonne Conover, Darlene Long-Crabtree, Clark & Debbie Fullbright, Jean Garr, Eddie Harper, Jeff & Mary Hill, John & Susan Hoffman, Vickie Vance-Rose, Earl & Lisa Strom, and Lisa West.

-In January, 2020 at Worlds 28 held in Nashville, TN, award recipients were from the Northeastern and central mid-west region of the U.S., as well as Eastern Canada.
-B.J.
+In January 2020 at Worlds 28 held in Nashville, TN, award recipients from the Northeastern and Central Midwest region of the U.S. and Eastern Canada were B.J.
 Brown, Russ Drollinger, Carol Fleming-Wooldridge, Mary Hoedeman-Coniaris, T.E.
 Mayo, Gordon & Jodi Moore, John & Josie Neel, and David Thornton.

 Wine Country (Little Bit of Texas) – Dennis & Carol Waite